-PUEBLO COUNTY: The fire ban in Pueblo County has been rescinded as of July 24, 2018.
+PUEBLO COUNTY: Pueblo County is currently under a stage 1 fire ban as of September 23, 2020.
 See specifics here.

 *Recent rainfall and cooler temperatures have reduced the danger of wildfire; however, people are encouraged to be vigilant as the danger of fire is always present.
 Additionally, please be aware that individual fire protection districts may still have restrictions in place within their respective boundaries.